contao/docs/docs/dev/internals/_stimulus-backend.md

 ---
 title: "Turbo-compatible Stimulus controllers"
-description: "Howto write Stimulus controllers for a Turbo application (that don't suck)"
+description: "How to write Stimulus controllers for a Turbo application (that don't suck)"
 ---

 **Lifecycle callback cheatsheet**